Types of Uterine Fibroids

 Dandelion Root & Leaf (Taraxicum officinalis): This plant provides excellent liver support for improved hormonal balance.
 Dandelion leaf is very nourishing to the body, being high in vitamins and minerals.
 The root aids in liver health, and stimulates digestion for improved estrogen metabolism.

-Ginger Root (Zingiber officinalis): A wonderful herb used to increase circulation and promote blood flow to the uterus.
+Ginger Root (Zingiber officinalis): Ginger root is a wonderful herb used to increase circulation and promote blood flow to the uterus.
 The increased circulation also helps to reduce inflammation of the uterus, ovaries or fallopian tubes.

 Black Cohosh root (Actaea racemosa): This root promotes regulation of the entire menstrual cycle.
 For women with a uterus that feels inflamed or irritated throughout the month, Black cohosh may be an effective option in relaxing the uterus by helping to reduce inflammation.

 Red Raspberry Leaf (Rubus idaeus): Raspberry leaf works to tone the uterine muscles and normalize blood flow during menses.
 This is one of the best normalizing herbs for the female reproductive organs.
 Raspberry leaf is astringent, contracting and shrinking internal and external body tissues.
 It may help prevent hemorrhage due to excessive bleeding and is one of the best herbs for uterine health.

 Dong Quai root (Angelica sinensis): Dong Quai increases circulation, which helps to bring in fresh healthy blood to remove excess tissue growth, heal tissue damage, as well as limit scar tissue and adhesion formation.
 Healthy circulation ensures healthy natural cleansing of the body as well.
 Proper circulation is required to remove toxins, dead tissue, diseased tissue, and metabolic waste from our bodies.
 This is very important for women with uterine fibroids.

 Maitake Mushroom (Grifola frondosa): This mushroom has been shown to enhance immune system function and has been shown through several studies to contain anti-tumor properties.
 It is also useful for improving glucose metabolism.

 In addition, Fibro Defense contains a beneficial enzyme…